markwhiite/E-commerce-Business/Documentation/Customer-Engagement.md

-## Customer Reviews & Community
+# Customer Engagement, Reviews, Community Building

-Through Instagram and other social media tools, I would always keep my **customers engaged and interact with my viewers.** This allows consumer involvement, which can build attraction and demand.
-I did many giveaways and discount codes, while also posting many reviews and updates on my social media platforms.
-I also reposted customers who tagged me in stories of their order, to show my appreciation for their purchase and support
+Through Instagram and other social media platforms, I kept customers actively engaged and built a sense of community around the Lightworkin brand.

+- Regularly interacted with viewers to encourage consumer involvement and increase demand.
+- Hosted giveaways and offered discount codes to reward loyalty and attract new buyers.
+- Shared reviews and posted frequent updates to maintain customer interest.
+- Reposted customer stories and tagged content to show appreciation for their support and purchases.

+This approach not only strengthened customer relationships, but also created trust, authenticity, and word-of-mouth promotion that directly contributed to sales growth.